twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 ![image-20240419223033977](.\Message Formats.assests\image-20240419223033977.png)

-ASTM messages use field separators, making it easy for computers to create and parse these messages.
+ASTM messages use field separators, making it easy for computers to create and read these messages.

 Let me show you how to manually disassemble this Order record and identify each field and the type of information it contains.